-We are seeking applicants who are committed to becoming physician-scientists and who wish to conduct rigorous, hypothesis-driven laboratory or population-based research into some of the most vexing biomedical problems we face, including: cancer, cardiovascular disease, aging, infectious diseases, obesity and diabetes, neurological/psychiatric disorders and neurodegenerative diseases, osteoporosis and other musculoskeletal disorders, diseases of the immune system, and others.
+The STX-MSTP seeks applicants who are committed to becoming physician-scientists and who wish to conduct rigorous, hypothesis-driven laboratory or population-based research into some of the most vexing biomedical problems we face, including: cancer, cardiovascular disease, aging, infectious diseases, obesity and diabetes, neurological/psychiatric disorders and neurodegenerative diseases, osteoporosis and other musculoskeletal disorders, diseases of the immune system, and others.

-The dual degree program is a seven-year program, in which students complete two years of School of Medicine and then embark full-time on their Ph.D. dissertation research for three years.
-It is anticipated that the requirements for the Ph.D. degree, including dissertation research, will be completed during the following three years, after which students will complete the final two years of School of Medicine.
+The dual degree program is a seven to nine-year program, in which students complete two years of medical school and then embark full-time on their PhD dissertation research for an average of four years.
+After a successful dissertation defense, student return to the Long School of Medicine for their final two years of medical school.

 With guidance from program leaderships, students will select their laboratory rotations, graduate discipline, and eventually, their supervising professors from an outstanding array of distinguished members of the graduate faculty derived from both the Medical and Graduate Schools.